You-Gao/Blog/_books/2025-09-14-katabasis.md

 ![M.C.
 Escher Staircase](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%2Fid%2FOIP.lUWUSAeFigCfMMKrr9-JegHaDn%3Fpid%3DApi&f=1&ipt=4b4f5c64aab58a2cdb17fb618a12da1696bf2ac838e1ffa52e57935024782337)

 The book cover of Katabasis is a reference to the work of M.C.
 Escher.
-What is so about Escher's works is his ability to play with perceptual reasoning.
+What is so special about Escher's works is his ability to play with perceptual reasoning.
 It is an interesting showcase of how unconscious and opaque our reasoning systems can be.

 The paradox is resolved by recognizing how our visual systems are processing the image.
 The paradoxical effect exists because our visual language uses the junctions to infer movement.
 The problem arises when we integrate the junctions and the deduced movement, which can be crafted to contradict each other.

-Importantly, Escher is not playing with our reflective systems, rather he's playing with our "*pre-reflective*" "*visual-language*" system.
+Importantly, Escher is not playing with our reflective systems; he's playing with our "*pre-reflective*" "*visual-language*" system.

 ### Sorites' Paradox